 Regardless of the legality, shutting down the U.S. border with the military is a ridiculous idea.
 Migrants are coming to the border to seek asylum, as is their right under United States law.
 They deserve to be treated fairly and to have their case reviewed by an immigration judge.
 If they have a valid claim, they should be allowed entry.
 These families are not a safety threat.
 That notion is absurd.
 Beyond that, a true shutdown of the U.S-Mexico border would have devastating consequences — not just for migrants and border communities, but for the entire American economy.

 60 Minutes Interview: President Trump Touts Family Separation

 Recently, President Trump sat down for an interview with Lesley Stahl of 60 Minutes.
 During the interview — which touched on a number of subjects — the president defended the policy of separating families at the border.

 This took place despite the fact that a Homeland Security watchdog group recently wrote a report sharply criticizing the administration for causing chaos at the border.
 In addition to that, as of October 15th, 2018, 245 families were still separated.
 Yet, as reported by CBS News, the Trump Administration may be considering a new family separation policy.

 It is crucial that everyone remains vigilant.
 The administration reversed the original family separation policy after receiving incredible push back from the public.
 Should the administration take similar action again, we need to make our voices heard.

 Get Help From a Los Angeles Immigration Lawyer

-At the Law Office of Joshua L. Goldstein, PC, we are committed to supporting the rights of immigrants in California.
+At the Goldstein Immigration Lawyers, we are committed to supporting the rights of immigrants in California.
 Our legal team is always keeping a close watch on the latest developments in immigration law.
 For a fully confidential immigration consultation, please call our Los Angeles law office today at (213) 262-2000.